basin-dev/continue/docs/docs/concepts/sdk.md

 - `command` (required): the command that should be run

-**Q: how do we adjust the commands for different operating systems?**
+**Q: how do we adjust the commands for different operating systems?** likely handled within steps

 ### wait_for_user_confirmation